 - Every year until the 31st May, you will need to do your tax return (Steuererklärung) and communicates how much in total you earned during last year, this can be done in minutes if things are kept clean, not hours.

 - You can account for all small expenses you had during the year, which will add up to a lot to reduce your taxable income for your tax return to.
 This requires properly recording and filing each bill you received, physical or not.

 For this, a simple excel sheet will do if you have patience and you are rigorous.
 This page has a pretty neat Excel template (especially for Gewerbetreibende).
 This involves a manual entry for each item in a table divided by month.
 It’s also hard to keep a copy of each bill when you have expenses.

 However it doesn’t have to be that way.
 Nowadays, there are free or reasonably priced apps that allow to keep control of all movements during the year and facilitate the work of a Steuerberater if you have one.
 This is a little selection of bookkeeping software for freelancers in Germany:

 - Debitoor: Also, a trusted name in the German market and internationally and my personal favorite.
-Debitoor offers the same broad array of services as Lexware but it seems to be a bit more open to a new economy use by integrating third party partners or API to make it easy to accept payments through PayPal, use Izettle or connect your online shop.
+Debitoor offers a wide array of features with banking integrations, and connections with the Finanzamt.
+It is a bit more open to a new economy use by integrating third party partners or API to make it easy to accept payments through PayPal, use Izettle or connect your online shop.
 (From 12€ per month – Interface in English, German or 7 other languages – Free test)